AI in Sports and Fitness

 Training and Performance AI

-AI that personalizes workouts, analyzes athletic performance, recommends training regimens, or tracks fitness progress is low risk.
+AI that personalizes workouts, analyzes athletic performance through AI performance evaluation compliance guide tools, recommends training regimens, or tracks fitness progress is low risk.
 These are consumer wellness tools, not medical devices or high-risk applications.

 Build and deploy what improves performance.
 Document what you use for internal governance.
 No heavy compliance burden.